Moroccan FA Reacts After ‘Winning’ AFCON 2025 Following CAF Ruling

 - CAF stripped Senegal of the title and awarded a walkover victory to Morocco after an appeal against an initial ruling

-The Royal Moroccan Football Federation (FRMF) has reacted to the Confederation of African Football, CAF's ruling on the 2025 Africa Cup of Nations final.
+The Royal Moroccan Football Federation (FRMF) has reacted to the Confederation of African Football (CAF)'s ruling on the 2025 Africa Cup of Nations final.

-The decision came after Morocco appealed the initial ruling and CAF reopened the investigation into the already closed case after the first verdict.
+The decision came after Morocco appealed the initial ruling, and CAF reopened the investigation into the already closed case after the first verdict.

 Morocco reacts to CAF's ruling

-The Moroccan FA published a lengthy statement on its official X page acknowledging CAF’s decision, but will meet with its governing body to decide the broader implications.
+The Moroccan FA published a lengthy statement on its official X page acknowledging CAF’s decision, but it will meet with its governing body to decide the broader implications.

 “The Royal Moroccan Football Federation has taken note of the decision issued by the CAF Appeals Committee,” the statement reads.